2018 Evening "Big Tent" Speakers

 Chuck Rosenburg - Elma, NY – Chuck has a B.S. degree in wildlife management from Purdue University and an M.S. degree in biology from the College of William and Mary.
 His master’s thesis focused on barn owl habitat use, as determined using radio-telemetry.
 For the first 15 years of his professional career, Chuck worked as a private environmental consultant completing a broad variety of ecological studies.
 Since 2006, he has served as a wetlands ecologist with the NYS Department of Environmental Conservation, where he also leads the NYS DEC’s winter raptor study in Region 9.
 Chuck is an avid birder and has led numerous Owl Prowls for Buffalo Audubon Society and other groups.

 Kristen Rosenburg - Elma, NY – Kristen has always enjoyed spending time outdoors, nurtured by family camping trips to the Adirondacks, Algonquin Provincial Park, and Yellowstone National Park.
 She attended her first beaver colony tour and owl prowl as a child at Allegany State Park.
 While attending graduate school at SUNY-ESF, Kristen conducted field research studying beavers at Allegany State Park.
-Since completing a master's degree in wildlife biology, she has been employed by the New York State Department of Environmental Conservation as an Environmental Educator at Reinstein Woods Nature Preserve in Depew, NY for the past 10 years.
+After completing a master's degree in wildlife biology, she has been employed by the New York State Department of Environmental Conservation as an Environmental Educator at Reinstein Woods Nature Preserve in Depew, NY since 2000.

-Marcus Rosten - Cheektowaga, NY - Marcus' life goal is to connect as many people as possible to the nature that surrounds them every day.
-He attended SUNY ESF and graduated with a degree in Environmental Education and Interpretation.
+Marcus Rosten - Cheektowaga, NY - For Marcus, there is no competition that Allegany State Park is the actual happiest place on earth.
+Inspired after spending many summers camping in green cabins, he attended SUNY ESF and graduated with a degree in Environmental Education and Interpretation.
 Since then, he has worked as an Interpretive Park Ranger at Grand Canyon National Park, Minute Man National Historical Park in Boston, the Tongass National Forest in Juneau, Alaska, and was a Naturalist Intern at Reinstein Woods Nature Preserve.
 Currently, Marcus is a Fisheries Technician with the U.S. Fish and Wildlife Service and monitors the lower Great Lakes for any new invasive species.

 Heather Rutherford - Medina, NY - Heather is currently a Naturalist Intern at Five Rivers Environmental Education Center in Delmar, NY as she works to switch careers from elementary education with a focus in science to becoming a full time environmental educator.
 She enjoys using wildlife photography to get closer to nature and observe animal behavior.